Asynchronous FileSystemWriter Implementation

 2. Externally start an async process with get_save_function_and_args and its arguments.

-3. The async function writer_proxy_func calls write_preloaded_data across multiple processes.
+3. The async function calls write_preloaded_data_multithread (threads) or write_preloaded_data_multiproc (processes) across multiple workers.

 4. Once saving is finalized on all ranks, call super().finish with the results stored in self.writer_result.